hchho/front-end-onboarding/README.md

 ## Non-functional requirements

 - Your code should be a hosted on Github with periodic commits instead of one large commit.
 Make sure your commit messages are clear and understandable.
-- The UI should look good and be easy to use.
+- The UI should be responsive and easy to use.

 ## API